uktechreviews/science-tasks/lesson-4/lesson.md

-#Black and Silver cans
+#Black and Silver cans (absorption of IR)

-In this lesson students will investigate the
+In this lesson students will investigate how different colour surfaces affect the absorption of IR

 ##Learning objectives